 What do I do if I am a victim of identity theft or fraud?

-OppLoans suggests that you include the following information in the police report or FTC Report:
+OppFi suggests that you include the following information in the police or FTC Report:

 • How and when you became aware of the suspected fraud

-• If funds from the loan were deposited into an account on which you are an authorized signer or to which you have access, include the names and addresses of any other co-owners or authorized signers.
+• If funds from the loan were deposited into an account to which you are an authorized signer or to which you have access, include the names and addresses of any other co-owners or authorized signers

-• If you are not the recipient of the loan proceeds, provide any information you have relating to the recipient(s) of the loan proceeds.
+• Any information you have regarding the recipient(s) of the loan proceeds

-• The time frame for the fraudulent activity
+• The time frame for when the fraudulent activity may have occurred; and

-• The names of any other lenders or financial institutions you believe were also defrauded
+• The names of any other lenders or financial institutions you believe were also defrauded, as they may also request these pieces of information during their investigation process.

 The police report or FTC Report will help with: